y-yagi/rails/guides/source/configuring.md

 * `before_initialize`: This is run directly before the initialization process of the application occurs with the `:bootstrap_hook` initializer near the beginning of the Rails initialization process.

 * `to_prepare`: Run after the initializers are run for all Railties (including the application itself), but before eager loading and the middleware stack is built.
-More importantly, will run upon every request in `development`, but only once (during boot-up) in `production` and `test`.
+More importantly, will run upon every time application is reloaded.

 * `before_eager_load`: This is run directly before eager loading occurs, which is the default behavior for the `production` environment and not for the `development` environment.